 Oxycontin Addiction Treatment On Prince Edward Island

 There are lots of different reasons why individuals who are addicted to Oxycontin hesitate about getting into one of Prince Edward Island's drug rehabilitation programs.
-The most common reason is because the addict feels that they are not truly addicted to the prescription painkiller, and that they can stop using whenever they want to.
+The most common reason is that the addict feels that they are not truly addicted to the prescription painkiller and that they can stop using whenever they want to.
 Another commonly heard excuse is that they do not know if the drug rehabilitation program will work.

 There is some validity to the second issue.
 There are lots of people who go through the islands' Oxycontin addiction treatment program that start using the drug again.
 On the other hand, there are also lots who go through the program and never pick up a bottle of pills again.